On MOST, we’ve got tips and strategies to help you manage your anxiety.

 Keeping this habit up when you feel anxious (or just after) can help you to see how your thoughts, feelings and behaviour all influence each other.
 This awareness empowers you to manage how you feel by changing the one or two things you have control over.

-Or consider connecting to MOST’s digital mental health support for strategies on managing anxiety, depression and more.
-Sign up for free through your participating headspace or speciality youth mental health service.
-MOST is available in Victoria, New South Wales, Queensland and the Australian Capital Territory.
+Consider connecting to MOST’s digital mental health support for strategies on managing anxiety, depression and more.
+Sign up for free through your participating headspace or specialty youth mental health service.
+MOST is available in Victoria, New South Wales, the Australian Capital Territory, Queensland and Western Australia.